Career Timeline of Elizabeth II: Major Achievements and Milestones

 1952: Death of George VI and Elizabeth's Accession

-In early 1952, while Elizabeth and Philip were in Kenya, news arrived of the death of Elizabeth's father, George VI, on February 6th.
-Philip delivered the news, and Elizabeth chose to retain Elizabeth as her regnal name, becoming Elizabeth II.
-She was proclaimed queen and returned to the United Kingdom.
+In early 1952, Elizabeth and Philip were in Kenya when news arrived of the death of Elizabeth's father, George VI.
+On February 6, 1952, Philip broke the news to Elizabeth, who chose to retain Elizabeth as her regnal name, becoming Elizabeth II.
+She was proclaimed queen and returned to the United Kingdom, moving into Buckingham Palace.

-In 1953, Elizabeth and Philip embarked on a seven-month round-the-world tour, visiting 13 countries and covering over 40,000 miles.
-Elizabeth became the first reigning monarch of Australia and New Zealand to visit those nations.
-Crowds were immense; three-quarters of the population of Australia were estimated to have seen her.
+In 1953, Elizabeth II and Prince Philip embarked on a seven-month round-the-world tour, visiting 13 countries and covering over 40,000 miles.
+She became the first reigning monarch of Australia and New Zealand to visit those nations.

-In 1957, Elizabeth made a state visit to the United States, where she addressed the United Nations General Assembly on behalf of the Commonwealth.
-During the same tour, she opened the 23rd Canadian Parliament.
+In 1957, Elizabeth II made a state visit to the United States, addressing the United Nations General Assembly, and opened the 23rd Canadian Parliament as the first monarch of Canada to do so.

-In 1965, the Conservatives adopted a formal mechanism for electing a leader, thus relieving the Queen of her involvement in the appointment of the prime minister.
+In 1965, the Conservative Party adopted a formal mechanism for electing a leader, relieving Elizabeth II of her involvement in the selection process.

 1970: First Royal Walkabout

-Elizabeth's first royal walkabout, meeting ordinary members of the public, took place during a tour of Australia and New Zealand in 1970.
+In 1970, Elizabeth II instituted a new practice: her first royal walkabout, meeting ordinary members of the public, which took place during a tour of Australia and New Zealand.

-In October 1972, Elizabeth toured Yugoslavia, becoming the first British monarch to visit a communist country.
-She was received by President Josip Broz Tito and greeted by a large crowd in Belgrade.
+In October 1972, Elizabeth II toured Yugoslavia, becoming the first British monarch to visit a communist country.
+She was received by President Josip Broz Tito in Belgrade.

-In February 1974, British Prime Minister Edward Heath advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.
-The election resulted in a hung parliament, and Harold Wilson formed a government after Heath's coalition discussions failed.
+In February 1974, British prime minister Edward Heath advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.

 1986: State Visit to China